Abstraction, Up-to Techniques and Games for Systems of Fixpoint Equations: Abstract

 \section{Abstract}

-Systems of fixpoint equations over complete lattices, consisting of (mixed) least and greatest fixpoint equations, allow one to express a number of verification tasks such as model-checking of various kinds of specification logics or the check of coinductive behavioural equivalences.
+Systems of fixpoint equations over complete lattices, consisting of (mixed) least and greatest fixpoint equations, allow one to express many verification tasks such as model-checking of various kinds of specification logics or the check of coinductive behavioural equivalences.
 In this paper we develop a theory of approximation for systems of fixpoint equations in the style of abstract interpretation: a system over some concrete domain is abstracted to a system in a suitable abstract domain, with conditions ensuring that the abstract solution represents a sound/complete overapproximation of the concrete solution.
-Interestingly, up-to techniques, a classical approach used in coinductive settings to obtain easier or feasible proofs, can be interpreted as abstractions in a way that they naturally fit in our framework and extend to systems of equations.
-Additionally, relying on the approximation theory, we can provide a characterisation of the solution of systems of fixpoint equations over complete lattices in terms of a suitable parity game, generalising some recent work that was restricted to continuous lattices.
-The game view opens the way to the development of on-the-fly algorithms for characterising the solution of such equation systems.

-\full{We also develop a local algorithm for solving the game, i.e., for checking the winner on specific game positions.
+Interestingly, up-to techniques, a classical approach used in coinductive settings to obtain easier or feasible proofs, can be interpreted as abstractions in a way that they naturally fit into our framework and extend to systems of equations.
+Additionally, relying on the approximation theory, we can characterise the solution of systems of fixpoint equations over complete lattices in terms of a suitable parity game, generalising some recent work that was restricted to continuous lattices.
+The game view opens the way for the development of local algorithms for characterising the solution of such equation systems.
+We describe a local algorithm for checking the winner on specific game positions.
 This corresponds to answering the associated verification question (i.e., for model checking, whether a state satisfies a formula or, for equivalence checking, whether two states are behaviourally equivalent).
-The algorithm can be combined with abstraction and up-to techniques, thus providing ways of speeding up the computation.}
+The algorithm can be combined with abstraction and up-to techniques, thus providing ways of speeding up the computation.